20 Best Calf Exercises For Mass and Strength

 How To Do

-1. Sit on the end of a bench, chair, and place the barbell on the end of your thighs near your knee but not on your knee.
+1. Sit on the end of a bench or chair and place the barbell on the end of your thighs near your knee, but not on your knee.

-2. Sit up straight and place the top half of your feet or balls of your feet on the floor or elevated object so that your heels are hanging off.
+2. Sit up straight and place the top half or balls of your feet on the floor or elevated object so your heels hang off.

-3. Lift your heels by contracting the calf muscles to raise the weight as high as you can on the balls of your feet.
+3. Lift your heels by contracting the calf muscles, raising the weight as high as you can on the balls of your feet.

 4. Hold this position for a second, flexing your calf muscles, then lower your heels back to the starting position.